yikwun/jekyll-now/projects.md

 ## Games, Drawing, Manipulation, and Media
 #### Snake

-A classic game originating in 1976 from Blockade is re-envisioned on the XWindows System, coded on C++98.
+A classic game originating in 1976 from Blockade is re-envisioned on the XWindows System, written in C++.

 ![_config.yml]({{ site.baseurl }}/images/snake.png){: .center }